seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 So you might need to stall for a while.

-## Footnotes
+---

-All analysis was done on Wikipedia as of September 1st 2020, from Wikipedia's canonical data dump.
+`Analysis is current as of September 1st 2020`